-- Electronic copies of computer-generated illustrations should be saved in Adobe Photoshop, or similar graphic software in one of the following graphic formats: JPEG, EPS, GIF, or TIFF. - Electronic versions of photos need to be at least 300 dpi.
-Black and white illustrations or photographs can be included if required. - Use a sans serif font for figures.
-Symbols, lettering and numbering should be clear and large enough to be legible when reduced.
+- Electronic copies of black and white (outline) maps should be saved in Adobe Photoshop, or similar graphic software in one of the following graphic formats (in preferential order): PSD, TIFF, EPS, or GIF. - Thermal maps created by mapping programs such as MapInfo or Arc GIS should be saved at 300 dpi and in one of the following graphic formats (in preferential order): TIFF, EPS, or JPEG (JPG).
+Shading of map areas should be distinguishable when printed in black and white. - Use a sans serif font for text.
+Symbols, lettering and numbering should be clear and large enough to be legible when reduced in size.